NickOcaz/AI-Quote/README.md

 - List of potential fortunes

 ### Technologies to use
-Gitpod for creating source code
+- Gitpod for creating source code
-Chrome development tools dor debugging
+- Chrome development tools for debugging
-CoPilot A.I. for assiting in creating images
+- CoPilot A.I. for assiting in creating images
-CoPilot A.I. for assiting in creating fortunes
+- CoPilot A.I. for assiting in creating fortunes